CarlMM/SocialPlatformProjectWebApiAndFrontend/FeaturesGherkin.md

 - And the User is on the Login page
 - When the MA fills in its info (Credentiales)
 - And then presses the log in button
+- Theb the MA redirects to the frontpage

+(OUTDATED)
 - Then the MA will be redirected to the Admin page

 -----------------------------------